oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 A simple solution to this: just lower the max volume periodically.
 Not once every cycle of course, but occasionally so the visualizer restricts its range to an appropriate level every so often.

 How I've implemented this in the program is to average the loudest volume level with the current volume level of a cycle where `gradient` is modulated.
 So if you were on `Rainbow()` mode, then `maxVol` will be averaged with whatever `volume` is at when `gradient` is greater than or equal to `1530` (`Rainbow()`'s loop threshold).
-This is an arbitrary enough check that occurs periodically, and it adjusts the `maxVol` subtley (i.e. not setting it to 0, but also allowing it to slowly reduce over time if the sound environment has gotten quieter.)
+This is an decently arbitrary check that occurs periodically, and it adjusts the `maxVol` appropriately enough (i.e. not just setting it to 0, but also allowing it to slowly reduce over time if the sound environment has gotten quieter.)

 ---
 ### Loudness and Brightness

 Having brightness correspond to volume is an obvious enough feature, however its implementation was a bit of a design choice.
 Initially, I started with straight proportionality:
  ![linear proportionality](http://i.imgur.com/bAM95uO.gif) &nbsp;&nbsp;&nbsp;&nbsp;in the code as: `(volume / maxVol) * 255`

 I found this method to be a little underwhelming, so I tried a more exponential approach to make lower ratios darker and higher ratios brighter: